🧠 Cognitive Block

 Criterion 1: Functional Completion

-Not "Is it good?" but "Does it do what it needs to do?"
-Every piece of writing has a purpose: to inform, persuade, entertain, or request action.
+Not "Is it good?" but "Does it serve its purpose?"
+Every piece has a purpose: to inform, persuade, entertain, or prompt action.
 Before drafting, we state that purpose in one sentence.
 During revision, we check against it.
-If the piece accomplishes its stated purpose, it has met the first criterion.
+If the piece meets its stated purpose, it passes the first test.

 Criterion 2: Audience Adequacy